 Real Life Options Group is committed to ensure that all our diverse groups of staff experience job satisfaction and wellbeing at work.
-The Equality, Diversity and Inclusion framework will be further developed in 2022-23 which will give our staff the knowledge, and skills to ensure that our values are lived and culture and generational differences in the workplace recognised.
+The Equality, Diversity, and Inclusion framework was further developed in 2022-23.
+A face-to-face EDI training session was created, which was piloted with a mixture of staff (support workers, managers, and business support staff) at the end of 2022/23 and will be taken organisation wide in 2023/24.
+This will give our staff the knowledge, and skills to ensure that our values are lived and culture and generational differences in the workplace recognised.